aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

   <a href="https://en.wikipedia.org/wiki/OCSP_stapling">OCSP stapling</a> allows the presenter of the certificate (the server) to check with the CA if the certificate has been revoked and then add ("staple") this information to the certificate.
 Consequently, the browser may skip the revocation status check.
 </div>

-Let's dive deep into the world of DV/OV and EV certificates, online revocation status checks and OCSP stapling and find out how Chrome and Firefox behave in case the CA's server responds quickly, or not at all.
+Let's dive deep into the world of DV and EV certificates, online revocation status checks and OCSP stapling and find out how Chrome and Firefox behave in case the CA's server responds quickly, or not at all.

 Table of contents: